Click here to download the episode.

 Automatically convert your m4a files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including transcribe multiple languages, secure transcription and file storage, automated translation, share transcripts, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including transcribe multiple languages, share transcripts, world-class support, automated transcription, and easily transcribe your Zoom meetings.
 Try Sonix for free today.